DouglasRFLeite/DouglasDev/content/Projects/spring-aws-lambda.md

 I'll use Spring Initializr to create my project, but you can do it anyway you want:

 1. Create a Maven project
-2. Spring Boot Version 3.4.3
+2. Spring Boot Version 3.4.5
 3. Java
 4. Name it as you wish
 5. I've used Java 17 and JAR packaging
-6. You'll add dependencies: Spring Web, Function (from Spring Cloud)
+6. You'll add dependencies: Spring Web, Function (from Spring Cloud), Spring Dev Tools (Optional)

 You won't do it like this if you're working on a real project, but here we will add our code directly to our Application class.